Parenting Plan or Consent Order?

 A Parenting Plan can only cover issues relating to children.
 While you can reach agreement about property or who is going to contribute financially and in what regard, because it is not legally enforceable, there is no value to including property or financial matters in a Parenting Plan.

 Sometimes the time spent developing a Parenting Plan is not sufficient to fully cover all the issues.
-This may lead to arguments because something is not clear or one parent had a different understanding of what was agreed.
+The disagreement may arise due to unclear communication or differing interpretations of the agreement between the parents.
 If this happens, there’s nowhere to turn.
 You can’t ask Lawyers to apply the law and you can’t ask a Judge to make a determination.
 It’s just you and your piece of signed paper.

-A Consent Order is an agreement that is formulated into a legal document and filed with either the Federal Circuit Court in Australia or the Family Court of Australia.
+An agreement formulated into a legal document is called a Consent Order, and individuals file it with either the Federal Circuit Court in Australia or the Family Court of Australia.

-The content in a Consent Order may be identical to a Parenting Plan, but once it’s filed with the Court it is a legally enforceable document.
+The content in a Consent Order may match that of a Parenting Plan, but once individuals file it with the Court, it becomes a legally enforceable document.

-Consent Orders can deal with children, property and spousal maintenance.
+Consent Orders are legally enforceable and can deal with children, property and spousal maintenance.

 Consent Orders can contain information that while not legally enforceable through the Order, may be sufficient to prove mutual intention for an application to the Child Support Agency.